-Fifteenth Century Glass Makers
+15th Century Glass Makers

-Glaziers have been living in Norwich from at least the thirteenth and probably the twelfth century.
-The earliest document recording a city glazier is dated 1241 and refers to Bartholemew de Vere (meaning glazier), he is however, unlikely to have been the first to work here.
-Thus although there is no documentation that Herbert de Losinga’s cathedral (commenced in 1096) was glazed, it is inconceivable that it was not.
-Subsequently by the thirteenth century there is evidence that the use of painted glass was becoming more widespread in the county’s parish churches.
-In 1279 the name of the first local glass painter employed by the Benedictines , Nicholas Fairchild, was listed in Norwich records only two other craftsmen were listed through to the end of the century.
-In the fourteenth century a further fifteen artisans were listed, twenty seven in the fifteenth and eleven in the first half of the sixteenth.
-The records have to be kept in context in that the craftsmen were often described as glaziers but it is probably safe to assume that the men were trained in some aspect of stained glass work and that their numbers increased through to the fifteenth century by which time Norwich had one of the most flourishing schools of glass – painting in England.
-Again the concept of a “school” must be taken in context as it is probably better to envisage a grouping of workshops, of varying sizes rather than a school
+Glass painters were only one of a group of artisans who were embellishing churches at the time.
+Churches were highly decorated and contained painted and highly-decorated walls, screens and panels.
+Although much of this early work has been lost maybe we should count ourselves lucky that so much survives.The earliest document recording a Norwich glazier is dated 1241 and refers to Bartholemew de Vere (meaning glazier).
+However, it is unlikely that he was the first to work here, in particular, although there is no documentation that Herbert de Losinga’s cathedral (commenced in 1096) was glazed, it is inconceivable that it was not.
+Records clearly indicate that from the 13th century painted glass was becoming more widespread in the county’s parish churches.
+In that century four glass-painters were employed in Norwich.
+In the 14th century a further 15 artisans were listed, 27 were noted in the 15th century and 11 in the first half of the 16th century.
+When reviewing such statistics it must be remembered that a variety of craftsmen could be described as glaziers, but it is probably safe to assume that the men were trained in some aspect of stained glass work and that their numbers increased through to the 15th century.
+By this time Norwich had one of the most flourishing schools (i.e. a grouping of workshops of varying sizes) of glass painting in England.

 - An excellence of drawing and colouring coupled with a lively presentation of the subject matter.

-- Seaweed Pattern – this originates in the fourteenth century and appears either as a tightly curled form (Saxlingham Nethergate) but is often of looser appearance (Salle).
-Again it is found in a number of other churches including St Peter Mancroft (East Window: Adoration of the Magi panel) & East Harling (East Window : Sir Robert Wingfield panel)
+- Seaweed Pattern: This originated in the 14th century and appears either as a tightly curled form (Saxlingham Nethergate) but is often of looser appearance (Salle).
+Again it is found in a number of churches including St Peter Mancroft (east window: Adoration of the Magi panel) and East Harling (east window: Sir Robert Wingfield panel).

-- Chequered Paving – this is a very common motif in English art first occurring in Norfolk glass at Great Cressingham.
-It is found in churches across the region including: St Peter Mancroft (East window : some of Toppes windows) and Salle.
+- Chequered Paving: This is a very common motif in English art first occurring in Norfolk glass at Great Cressingham.
+It is found in churches across the region including: St Peter Mancroft (east window : some of Toppes windows) and Salle.

-- Pebbled floors – as found at Great Cressingham
+- Pebbled Floors: As found at Great Cressingham.

-- Clifflets – i.e. terraced hillocks often decorated with tufts of grass.
-Again they can be seen at Saxlingham Nethergate, St Peter Mancroft (adoration of the Magi) and North Tuddenham (with the figure of Moses)
+- Clifflets, i.e. Terraced Hillocks (often decorated with tufts of grass): These can be seen at Saxlingham Nethergate, St Peter Mancroft (adoration of the Magi) and North Tuddenham (with the figure of Moses).

-- They did not favour large and ornate crowns
+- They did not favour large and ornate crowns.

-- They did not overload the garments of the saints with colour and ornament (see St James in St Peter Hungate’s East Window)
+- They did not overload the garments of the saints with colour and ornament (see St James in St Peter Hungate’s east window).